Arthur Rubinstein: Polish identity

 Throughout his life, Rubinstein was deeply attached to Poland.
 At the inauguration of the United Nations in 1945, Rubinstein showed his Polish patriotism at a concert for the delegates.
 He began the concert by stating his deep disappointment that the conference did not have a delegation from Poland.
 Rubinstein later described becoming overwhelmed by a blind fury and angrily pointing out to the public the absence of the Polish flag.
 He stopped playing the piano, told the audience to stand up, including the Soviets, and played the Polish national anthem loudly and slowly, repeating the final part in a great thunderous forte.
-When he had finished, the public gave him a great ovation.Ulanowska, Elżbieta "Na cześć Artura Rubinsteina: Pianistyczna gala w Łodzi" ("In Honor of Artur Rubinstein: Piano Gala in Łódź"), Gwiazda Polarna (The Pole Star, a Polish-American biweekly), vol. 99, no. 21 (11 October 2008), p.
-18.
+When he had finished, the public gave him a great ovation.